Table of Contents

 While summer is typically considered the season for the classic vegetable garden, the cooler temperatures of autumn present a far more convenient opportunity for those who don’t particularly enjoy the inescapable grueling conditions of summer gardening.

 Autumn gardens are far less challenging (to gardens and gardeners alike) and house fewer pest and disease populations.
+Though you can always use fruit and veg cages to protect your vegetables from birds, butterflies, insects and pests.

 When the air is cooling down, but the soil is still warm, this is the perfect time to get your vegetable garden going.
 But the question is what should you grow?